Ade-garr/ft_transcendence/README.md

 ## 💡 Usage

-You need to have docker install on your system in order to run the docker-compose command.
+You need to have docker installed on your system in order to run the docker-compose command.

 ```
 docker-compose up --build